masterminds-kenya/social_network/DEVELOPEMENT_NOTES.md

 It is unclear if we need a Selenium server running to use a remote WebDriver.
 This seems to include installing java java package.

 There are *many* questions and places of confusion online for getting Chrome, chromedriver, and Selenium all working together.
-It is possible to have some experimental options, which take a key, value pair input in the form of `options.add_experimental_option(key, value)`.
 There are many proposed solutions for what seem like the same problem.
 The most common combinations include the following settings.
 One or two sources claim that the '--no-sandbox' setting should be listed first.

 ``` Python
     import chromedriver_binary  # Adds chromedriver binary to path